szczyglis-dev/py-gpt/docs/source/accessibility.rst

 Accessibility
 =============

-Since version ``2.2.8``, PyGPT has added beta support for disabled people and voice control.
-This may be very useful for blind people.
+PyGPT includes beta accessibility features and voice control, including options that can assist blind and visually impaired users.

 In the ``Config / Accessibility`` menu, you can turn on accessibility features such as: